-Securities Offered 2,470,000 shares of our common stock and warrants to purchase 3,705,000 shares of common stock (as described in more detail below.)
-Offering Proceeds Assuming the exercise of all the warrants in cash, we will receive gross proceeds of \$11,115,000.
+Securities Offered Warrants and 2,596,000 shares of common stock issuable upon exercise of warrants (as described in more detail below).
+Offering Proceeds Assuming the exercise of all the warrants of this offering in cash, we will receive gross proceeds of \$11,115,000.
 We anticipate that all net proceeds obtained by us from the offering will be used for our working capital purposes.
-Description of the Warrants We are offering three types of warrants for each share of our common stock offered hereby.
-The warrants will be issued in registered form under a warrant agency agreement between Corporate Stock Transfer, Inc., as warrant agent, and us.
-The three types of warrants have similar terms but are exercisable at different prices.
-For each share purchased at the closing of the offering, an investor will receive a warrant to purchase 0.5 shares of our common stock at \$2.00 per share (which were all exercised and/or expired in March 2010), 0.5 shares of our common stock at \$3.00 per share and 0.5 shares of our common stock at \$4.00 per share (fractional shares will be rounded up).
-All warrants will be exercisable on or after the applicable closing date of this offering through and including the 18-month anniversary of the first c losing date.
-All warrants will also include a call feature that gives us the right to require the holder of the warrant to exercise the warrant when our average closing stock price over five consecutive trading days is equal to or exceeds two times the applicable warrant's purchase price, failing which the warrant will terminate.
-Use of Proceeds To fund product development, pursue our litigation strategy and for general working capital needs.
+Description of the Warrants We are registering two types of warrants, along with the shares of common stock underlying the warrants, that were issued in our January 2009 underwritten public offering.
+The warrants were issued in registered form under a warrant agency agreement between Corporate Stock Transfer, Inc., as warrant agent, and us.
+The two types of warrants have similar terms but are exercisable at different prices.
+For each share purchased at the closing of the January 2009 public offering, an investor received a warrant to purchase 0.5 shares of our common stock at \$2.00 per share (which were all exercised and/or expired in March 2010), 0.5 shares of our common stock at \$3.00 per share and 0.5 shares of our common stock at \$4.00 per share (fractional shares will be rounded up).
+All warrants are exercisable on or after the applicable closing date of the offering through and including the 18-month anniversary of the first closing date.
+All warrants also include a call feature that gives us the right to require the holder of the warrant to exercise the warrant when our average closing stock price over five consecutive trading days is equal to or exceeds two times the applicable warrant's purchase price, failing which the warrant will terminate.
+We are also registering warrants, along with the shares of common stock underlying the warrants, to purchase 126,000 shares of our common stock at an exercise price of \$1.80 Use of Proceeds per share issued to the underwriter of our January 2009 public offering.
+To fund product development, pursue our litigation strategy and for general working capital needs.
 See the "Use of Proceeds," and "Liquidity and Capital Resources" sections in this prospectus for additional information.
 NYSE Amex symbol for our common stock Our common stock is listed on the NYSE Amex under the symbol "VHC."
 Risk Factors See "Risk Factors" beginning on page 5 of this prospectus and the other information in this prospectus for a discussion of factors you should consider before you decide to invest in our securities.